csula/cs3220-summer-2017/notes/javascript.md

 stop and prevent end user from doing anything.
 Do you have example like going to a site that appears to be super slow on button click.
 Your browser even is not responding to your mouse click when that happens.
-And yes, browser rendering engine and your JavaScript runtime is sharing the same thread.
+And yes, browser rendering engine and your JavaScript runtime are sharing the same thread.
 Thus, when your application logic is blocking the rendering engine from doing anything.
 You are blocking user!